Social impact of the COVID-19 pandemic in New Zealand: Foreign travellers and temporary visa holders

 On 25 March 2020, the British and German governments announced that they will be sending mercy flights to repatriate stranded citizens in New Zealand, many of whom are tourists.
 The German government has made arrangements for sending mercy flights to Auckland and Christchurch.
 The British Government has made arrangements for British nationals to transit through Singapore during their return from New Zealand.
 There have been reports of British travellers being charged high airfares by airlines.
 The British High Commission and consular services in Wellington have been criticised for closing their operations the previous week.

 On 31 March, Malaysian Deputy Foreign Minister Kamaruddin Jaffar stated that 153 Malaysians with return tickets were stranded in New Zealand but unable to return to Malaysia due to travel restrictions and disruption caused by the pandemic.

 In early April, Deputy Prime Minister Winston Peters, following communications with foreign governments including Denmark, announced that foreign nationals returning home would be classified as engaging in essential travel able to travel domestically (whether by air or land) when they have a confirmed and scheduled international flight out of New Zealand, subject to Government requirements.
 In addition, foreign governments would be allowed to evacuate their citizens in charter flights provided they satisfied New Zealand health requirements.
 To improve travel between New Zealand and Europe, the Government has also approved a second daily flight between Doha to Auckland by Qatar Airways.

-As of 10 April, German airliner Lufthansa has flown 16 repatriation flights from Auckland International Airport to Germany, Switzerland, and Austria, evacuating 6,700 passengers.
+As of 10 April, German airliner Lufthansa has flown 16 repatriation flights from Auckland Airport to Germany, Switzerland, and Austria, evacuating 6,700 passengers.
 On 14 April, it was reported that Qatar Airways would be flying a Boeing 777-300 via Perth to pick up stranded French nationals in Christchurch before returning to Paris.

 On 10 July, the Government announced that overseas-based victims of the Christchurch mosque shootings would be granted special border passes and financial help in order to travel to New Zealand for the duration of the gunman's sentencing, which begins on 24 August.